Osha 30 Study Guide Pdf Free

 What actually works when you're trying to get through this without wasting cash?

 Print your own guide.
+Label them by module.
 As you go through the authorized course, hit Ctrl+P on the lesson pages and save to PDF.
-Still, label them by module.
 Boom — you have a personalized OSHA 30 study guide PDF free that's 100% accurate and legit.

 Use free official resources.
-In real terms, the 29 CFR 1926 (construction) or 1910 (general) books are public.
 OSHA's own website has the standards in plain language.
+The 29 CFR 1926 (construction) or 1910 (general) books are public.
 You don't need a sketchy download to read the actual law.

 Join a study group.
-That's why seriously.
+Seriously.
+Even so, facebook has OSHA 30 groups where people share notes and quiz each other.
 The ones run by actual trainers are gold.
-Facebook has OSHA 30 groups where people share notes and quiz each other.
 Just don't trade answer keys — trade understanding.

 Set a schedule.
-Which means the course expires if you don't finish in six months (or 12 for some).
-Don't "free PDF" your way out of discipline.
+Practically speaking, the course expires if you don't finish in six months (or 12 for some).
+Worth adding: don't "free PDF" your way out of discipline.
 Two modules a night, done in two weeks.

 Watch for sales.
+Here's the thing — authorized providers discount in January and August.
 I've seen the full course drop to $99.
-Worth adding: authorized providers discount in January and August.
 That's cheaper than failing and rebuying.

 FAQ